automaciej/automaciej/README.md

 Running hugo
 ------------

+Installing hugo from Debian works well enough.

+For building locally:

 * Requires [golang](http://golang.org/); if you're installing hugo from github, it is likely going to be the latest version of Go.
-* Installing hugo (if not from the distribution's packages):
+* Installing hugo

         mkdir -p ~/src/go
         export GOPATH=~/src/go